Group-6-June-EncodeSolidityBootcamp/Cosplay_Club/README.md

 ## Why?

 - To demostrate how to successfully run a virtual contest on blockchain.
-- Make contest judging decentralised with a DAO.
+- Make contest judging truly democratic and decentralised.
 - An easy dapp for general public to get a feel of web3.

 ## Project Structure